jg2235/stockappworld/docs/class9/close.rst

 Conclusion
 ==========

-Thank you for your participation in the Code.
+Thank you for your participation in the F5 “Code.
 Secure.
-Repeat.
-Lab — From AI Coding to Complete App Security.
-This Lab Guide has highlighted how attendees can leverage AI-accelerated development and securely scan and
-protect your application with F5 Distributed Cloud services
+Repeat. — From AI Coding to Complete App Security” This Lab Guide has highlighted how attendees can confidently deploy AI-assisted applications while using F5 Distributed Cloud Security services to comprehensive application protections.

 Appendix
 ========